Chronic Wasting Disease - Surveillance and Collection Sites

 Testing Elk, Moose, and Deer Prior to Deer Gun Season

-During the elk, moose and deer bow seasons, heads may be dropped off at one of the locations listed below (2020 collection sites to be determined).
+During the elk, moose and deer bow seasons, heads may be dropped off at one of the locations listed below.
 During and after the deer gun season, deer and elk heads may be dropped off at any of the deer gun season collection sites.

-(NOTE: A carcass or carcass parts of a white-tailed deer or mule deer taken from deer hunting units 3A1, 3B1, 3F2, 4B and 4C in North Dakota; a moose from moose hunting units M10 and M11; or an elk from elk hunting units E2 and E6; may not be transported to a collection site outside of the unit.
+Note: A carcass or carcass parts of a white-tailed deer or mule deer taken from deer hunting units 3A1, 3A2, 3B1, 3F2, 4B and 4C in North Dakota; a moose from moose hunting units M10 and M11; or an elk from elk hunting units E2; may not be transported to a collection site outside of the unit.
 Exceptions: deer carcasses may be transported between adjoining CWD carcass restricted units, and moose carcasses between units M10 and M11.)

 Sites that are not staffed during business hours will have freezers available where heads can be dropped off.
 Drop-off instructions can be found above and on each freezer.